nirajan777/sample/README.md

 ## How to Run

-1. Clone or download this repository.
+1. Open `index.html` in your browser.
-2. Open `index.html` in your browser.
+2. search 'luitelnirajan.com.np'in your browser

 ```bash
 git clone <your-repo-url>